andrewacashner/hearingfaithms/chapters/chapter-3.md

 This is a musical version of a common summary of the Incarnation as an exchange between God and man.
 As Lapide puts it, Christ "lowered himself to the earth and flesh, in order to lift us up to heaven.
-'Therefore,' says St. Anselm, 'God was made man, in order that man might be made God.'"
+'Therefore,' says Saint Anselm, 'God was made man, in order that man might be made God.'"
-[@Lapide:Gospels19C, 670, on Luke 2:7:
+[@Lapide:Gospels19C, 670, on Lk 2:7:
 "Depressit se in terram et carnem, ut nos eveheret in cœlum. *Ideo*, ait S.
 Anselm, *Deus factus est homo, ut homo fieret Deus*."]
 This central theology of Christianity is represented in the poem through the